Retroscilo/social/readme.md

 - ```php bin/console make:migration```
 - ```php bin/console d:m:m```

+If you want to populate the databse with some data, run ```php bin/console doctrine:fixtures:load```

 When everything work as expected (hopefully), you can start the servers:

 - Front: ```npm run dev```